 The Telephone Consumer Protection Act (TCPA) is straight-forward and strict: you cannot send automated phone calls to cell phones.
 Anyone knowingly violating this rule can be charged up to $1,500 per call.
 When you’re sending thousands of calls like we were, those fines add up quickly, and the results can be devastating.

-We were able to stay compliant with outbound call regulations using CallHub’s “Analyze Phonebook” feature.
+We were able to stay compliant with outbound call regulations using CallHub’s “Analyze contact list” feature.
 It was a cheap and accurate way to review the numbers on your list for cell phones and then automatically remove them from your calling list.
 We never missed the chance to do that before every phone call to protect ourselves and our candidates.

 6) Using MMS to send a campaign message to our list